-The Gorenjska statistical region, in terms of the population the fourth largest region in Slovenia, had 10% of Slovenia’s population in 2019.
-The numbers of men and women were closest in this region as there were only 19 more men than women.
+The Gorenjska statistical region, in terms of the population the fourth largest region in Slovenia, had 10% of Slovenia’s population in 2021.
 The population density here was lower than the national average.
-Together with the Osrednjeslovenska statistical region and with Jugovzhodna Slovenija, this statistical region stood out with the highest share of people aged 0–14.
-In Gorenjska the share of people in this age group was 15.9%, in Osrednjeslovenska 16.0% and in Jugovzhodna Slovenija 16.2%.
-This region is one of three regions that recorded natural increase in 2019.
-It was 0.5 per 1.000 population.
-As in all Slovene regions, in Gorenjska net migration was also positive (9.0 per 1.000 population).
-This region was also among the top three in terms of the share of third-born children or children of a higher order (besides Jugovzhodna Slovenija and Posavska).
-In each of the three mentioned regions the share was over 18%.
+Together with the Osrednjeslovenska statistical region this statistical region stood out with the second highest share of people aged 0–14.
+In Gorenjska the share of people in this age group was 15.9%.
+This region recorded the third highest natural increase in 2021.
+It was -0.6 per 1.000 population.
+As in almost all Slovene regions, in Gorenjska net migration was positive (it was the fifth highest with 2.3 per 1,000 population).
+This region was also among the top three in terms of the share of third-born children or children of a higher order (besides Jugovzhodna Slovenija and Koroška).
+In each of the three mentioned regions the share was over 17%.